Some artwork I did in 2016 for the MINDFIRE novel.

 “She is stirring at last,” a mid-tenor voice said.

 Garima opened her eyes.
-Her vision cleared and she noticed the dark expanse with more stars than she had ever seen with her naked eyes.
-She noticed she was laying on blankets in the open, surrounded by tall blades of green grass.
+Her vision cleared and she observed the dark expanse with more stars than she had ever seen with her naked eyes.
+She determined she was laying on blankets in the open, surrounded by tall blades of green grass.

 “Beautiful,” Garima heard herself say.
 She sounded weak.